-Originally conceived of and created by collaboration between several ACH Associations in 1974, NACHA has evolved from a set of ACH rules and regulations to the Network governing body it is today.
+Originally conceived of and created by collaboration among several ACH Associations in 1974, NACHA has evolved from a set of ACH rules and regulations to the Network governing body it is today.
 Throughout all of our growth, the safety and security of electronic payments has always been the first priority.

 As the ACH Network administrator, NACHA is responsible for three areas:

-NACHA Operating Rules: We manage an inclusive, disciplined rulemaking process in order to establish rules that are both fair and equitable.
+- NACHA Operating Rules: We manage an inclusive, disciplined rulemaking process in order to establish rules that are both fair and equitable.
 Those Rules provide the legal foundation for the ACH Network.

-ACH Network enforcement and risk management: We strike a balance between risk management and continued innovation in the ACH Network, allowing our participants to trust the security of the Network.
+- ACH Network Enforcement and Risk Management: We strike a balance between risk management and continued innovation in the ACH Network, allowing our participants to trust the security of the Network.
 To address risk and Rules enforcement, we rely on informed perspectives from all Network participants, education and research, and clear channels of communication and collaboration.

-NACHA also acts as an industry trade organization, providing services in three areas:
+NACHA also provides services in three areas:

-Industry engagement: We work with depository financial institutions, business and government end users, innovators and solution providers, and key external organizations to consistently communicate the value and best use of electronic payments.
+- Industry Engagement: We work with depository financial institutions, business and government end users, innovators and solution providers, and key external organizations to consistently communicate the value and best use of electronic payments.
 By using research and industry trends and insights, we engage payments professionals in sustaining a strong Network that continues evolving to meet end user needs.

-Communications and advocacy: Collaboration with other industry trade groups and policymakers allows us to create Network advocacy messages and resources for use by all.
+- Communications and Advocacy: Collaboration with other industry trade groups and policymakers allows us to create Network advocacy messages and resources for use by all.
 That advocacy and communication, in turn, preserves the positive attributes of private-sector rulemaking and helps all affected groups understand the benefits of the Rules.